-

 more infosDialogues with scientists

-Show more Show lessWhat purposes did a „Kunstkammer“ (Chamber of Arts and Curiosities) serve?
-Do authoritarian populists threaten our democracies?
-Where does neuroscience stand today?
-And what are linguists looking for in language?
+Show more Show lessWhat is puddle research?
+Why does a river need rights?
+What happens when water becomes scarce – or disappears completely?
+And what can we learn from water reservoirs in the Himalayas?
 In the new Humboldt Lab series “Meet the scientist”, scientific researchers present their work.
 Visitors are offered insights into current scientific projects of different disciplines and are welcome to talk to researchers on an eye-to-eye level.

 The series takes place in the Humboldt Lab during normal opening hours.
 Researchers will give short introductions to their projects and are then open to visitors’ questions.
 Some of them will speak freely, others will work on research installations or talk about specific objects in the exhibition.
-All visitors of the exhibition “After Nature” are welcome to participate.
+All visitors of the exhibition “On Water.
+WasserWissen in Berlin” are welcome to participate.
 Admission is free of charge.

 -